-Those who are looking to gain weight need foods that are high calorie, but not completely full of junk, like sugar.
+Those who are looking to gain weight need foods that are high in calories, but not completely full of junk, like sugar.

-In this article, I will share with you the top 10 foods to add to your diet to increase your caloric intake without adding too much (or even any) sugar.
+Below, I will share with you the top 10 foods to add to your diet to increase your caloric intake without adding too much (or even any) sugar.
+I also created a meal plan that puts all of these foods into an easy-to-follow day of eating.

 What Defines A Food High In Calories and Low In Sugar?

-I normally consider a food high in energy when it has more than 100 calories in 100 grams of product.
-Additionally, for a food to be classified as low sugar, in my opinion as a registered dietitian, it needs to have less than 5 grams of sugar per portion size.
+Additionally, for a food to be classified as low sugar, it needs to have less than 5 grams of sugar per portion size.

 Why 5 g of sugar?